CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{< img src="/images/cumulus-vx/testdrive-topology.png" width="400" >}}

-To be able to do the self-paced labs, you need to first run a script to update the port configuration, and add server01 and server02.
+To be able to do the self-paced labs using the two leaf and one spine toplogy descibed in this documentation, you need to first run a script to update the port configuration, and add server01 and server02.
 Follow these steps:

 1.